Clarifai/old-docs/portal-guide/walkthroughs/custom-text-walkthrough.md

 ![](../../images/csv_template.jpg)

 Next, add your text data.
 At a minimum, you should add text to the `input.data.text.raw` field.
-You can add one concept per column to the `input.data.concepts[i].id` fields.
-For the `input.data.concepts[i].value` column, there are two options: enter the number `1` if the concept *is* present in the input, enter the value `0` if the concept is *not* present in the input (a negative example).
+You can add one concept per column to the `input.data.concepts[*].id` fields.
+For the `input.data.concepts[*].value` column, there are two options: enter the number `1` if the concept *is* present in the input, enter the value `0` if the concept is *not* present in the input (a negative example).
 If no value is entered, a default value of `1` will be assigned to your input.

 You can add columns for as many concepts as you like, and you can add new columns to add values for any other values supported by the API: